owncloud/ocis/docs/ocis/backup.md

 2 directories, 0 files
 ```

-* `assests`: BACKUP RECOMMENDED/OMITABLE.
-This folder contains custom web assests.
+* `assets`: BACKUP RECOMMENDED/OMITABLE.
+This folder contains custom web assets.
 Can be specified via `WEB_ASSET_CORE_PATH`.
 If no custom web assets are used, there is no need for a backup.
 If those exist but are not backed up, they need to be reuploaded.

 ### `external services`

-When using an external idp/idm/nats or blobstore its data needs to be backed up separately.
+When using an external idp/idm/nats or blobstore, its data needs to be backed up separately.
 Refer to your idp/idm/nats/blobstore documentation for backup details.